kukua/concava-connector-spul/README.md

 # SPUL Connector

-> ConCaVa connector for the SPUL protocol.
+> SPUL connector for splitting spul buffers into binary payloads and forwarding it to ConCaVa.

 ## Documentation